 1. Add More Time to the Plan

-We’re not talking about padding the project plan for the sake of sandbagging and then bringing in the project earlier than expected.
+We’re not talking about padding the project schedule for the sake of sandbagging and then bringing in the project earlier than expected.
 Rather, we are talking about being extremely realistic and pragmatic about the numbers you are receiving from your resources.
 There is no set rule on how long something will take above and beyond the initial estimates, but you’ll be able to figure that out in your environment based upon experience.

 2. Line Up Additional Resources

-Throwing more resources at an activity on the project is called crashing the project plan.
+Throwing more resources at an activity on the project is called crashing the project schedule.
 In some cases this works well, in other cases it can go terribly wrong by having too many cooks in the kitchen.
 Having to bring everyone up to speed sometimes takes time and may not be the most beneficial path to take.
 In the event that it does work, you want to make sure you have resources identified up front that, in the event of getting behind, can be applied to the project and get things back on track.

 3. Negotiate Plan B

-This one is a bit tricky when it comes to the IT Project Planning process.
-Let’s say you are working with a Client on a project.
+This one is a bit tricky when it comes to the planning process.
+Let’s say you are working with a client on a project.
 You know that it’s running behind.
 You also know that if given a bit more time you could include an additional feature without too much overhead from your side in addition to the original scope.
 You offer to the client that you could do both as long as the time frame was extended a bit.
 Some clients will jump all over that offer and others may reject it and say they want the original scope on the original date.
 It’s now up to you to figure out how to make that happen with a different approach to Plan B.

 Should You Tell Your Project Team About Plan B?